familliarous/complete-javascript-course-fork/JS Course Notes/Section 5 - Developer Skills & Editor Setup/Section 5 - Developer Skills & Editor Setup.md

 # 62. CHALLENGE #1

 - Given an array of forecasted maximum temps, the thermometer displays a string with these temps.

+# [25/03/2025] NOTES

+# 63. The Rise of AI Tools (ChatGPT, Copilot, CursorAI, etc.)

+- These tools should only be used by devs who already know what they're doing.
+- Workflow:
+	1. Make sure you understand the problem
+	2. Give the AI a very specific prompt
+	3. Review and test the prompt given by AI, correct or improve the solution.

+# 64. Solving Challenge #2 with AI (Skipped)